-Students riding the bus home from school will be dismissed at 3:05/3:08 pm.
-They will then go to their locker and exit at the front of the school.
-The first buses depart at 3:12 pm.
+Students riding the bus home from school will be dismissed at 3:08 pm. will exit at the field house doors.
+The first buses depart at 3:15 pm.
 Remaining buses depart shortly after arrival.

 MIDDLE SCHOOL SAFETY AND SECURITY